psychemedia/middle-english-romances/sir-orfeo.md

 That it was king Orfeo under gete, `[understood]`
 And the steward him wele knewe,
 Over and over the bord `[table]` he threwe,
-And fel adoun to his fet ;
+And fel adoun to his fet;
 So dede everich lord that ther sete,
 And al thai sayd at o criing,
 Ye beth our lord, sir, and our king.
 Glad thai were of his live,
 To chaumber thai ladde him als bilive, `[quickly]`
 And bathed him and schaved his berd,
-And tired him as a king apert `[indeed]` ;
+And tired him as a king apert `[indeed]`;
 And seththen with gret processioun,
 Thai brought the quen in to the toun,
-With al maner menstraci ;
+With al maner menstraci;
-Lord, ther was grete melody !
+Lord, ther was grete melody!
-For joie thai wepe with her eighe ;
+For joie thai wepe with her eighe;
 That hem so sounde y comen seighe.
 Now king Orfeo newe coround is,
-And his quen dame Heurodis ;
+And his quen dame Heurodis;
-And lived long afterward ;
+And lived long afterward;
 And seththen was king the steward.
 Harpours in Bretaine after than
 Herd hou this mervaile bigan,
 And made her of a lay of gode likeing,
 And nempned `[named]` it after the king.
-That lay Orfeo is y hote `[called]` ;
+That lay Orfeo is y hote `[called]`;
 Gode is the lay, swete is the note.
-Thus com sir Orfeo out of his care ;
+Thus com sir Orfeo out of his care;
-God graunt ous alle wele to fare !
+God graunt ous alle wele to fare!
 Amen.

 ```